 You’ll also need to use HTML, CSS, and JavaScript to design the user interface.
 Finally, you can deploy it to a server through platforms like AWS or Heroku.

-Web developer roles are sought-after and lucrative, so having this project is a must-have if you are vying for such a role.
+Web developer roles are sought-after and lucrative, so having this project is necessary if you are vying for such a role.
 This is a crucial skill as a developer in numerous industries as well.
 Get started with a Flask tutorial here.

 Start with a simple project like a basic e-commerce site or portfolio website.
 When you are ready to handle more complex tasks, you can try something challenging, like a website that converts time zones.

-This is a program that retrieves and displays weather information from an external weather API.
+This program retrieves and displays weather information from an external weather API.
 The tool helps users view weather data, forecasts, and other climate-related information.

-You will need to fetch data from a weather API such as AccuWeather or OpenWeatherMap.
+You must fetch data from a weather API such as AccuWeather or OpenWeatherMap.
 You can use Python’s requests library for this purpose.
 Process the API response (usually in JSON format) and display the data.
 For the GUI, libraries like Tkinter or PyQt can be used, as mentioned above.

 For landing roles in software development, the ability to build a weather application illustrates your skill in working with external APIs, handling real-time data, and GUI development.
 These are invaluable skills that you will require constantly in your job.

-Here are three repositories you may refer to on this topic.
+You may refer to three repositories on this topic.
 Also, sign up for a free API key from a weather data provider to practice fetching and displaying weather data.

 If you have a passion for gaming, why not try your hand at creating games using Python?
 This skill is highly coveted in the gaming industry, and you can have some fun in the process, too!